elevateforhumanity/fix2/content/video-scripts/ecd-courses/beauty-career-educator-video.md

 # Beauty & Career Educator Training – AI Video Script (~45–60 seconds)

-Welcome to the Beauty & Career Educator Training program, listed in the Elevate Connects Directory.
+Welcome to the Beauty & Career Educator Training program, listed in the Elevate for Humanity.

 Hybrid program that prepares experienced beauty professionals to become educators and trainers.